RUB-NDS/PRET/README.md

 **Is your printer secure?
 Check before someone else does...**

 The main idea of PRET is to facilitate the communication between the end-user and the printer.
-Thus, after entering a UNIX-like command, PRET translates it to PostScript or PJL, sends it to the printer, evaluates the result, and translates it back to a UNIX-friendly language.
-But of course, PRET also offers several commands useful for printer attacks and fuzzing.
+Thus, after entering a UNIX-like command, PRET translates it to PostScript, PJL or PJL, sends it to the printer, evaluates the result, and translates it back to a user-friendly language.
+PRET offers several commands useful for printer attacks and fuzzing.

 ![PRET design](https://github.com/RUB-NDS/PRET/blob/master/img/architecture.png)